Home » Stories of Mission

 Bike Shenandoah Celebrates 25th Annual Ride

-From the one year old riding in a bike seat with her dad to the 81 year old who rode the 50K route, all 84 participants of the 25th anniversary Bike Shenandoah enjoyed their time on the road and in community on September 17, raising money for six local organizations.
-The event was a resounding success, raising a total of approximately $28,000.
+Eighty-four participants in the 25th anniversary Bike Shenandoah ride hit the road on September 17, raising money for six local organizations including VMMissions.
+The event was a resounding success, raising approximately $28,000.

 Read More